 To avoid getting ripped off when looking for massage guns and Theragun alternatives, only purchase products from retailers you trust.
 Also, pay close attention to the product photos.
 Most popular massage guns feature the company’s branding on the product itself.
 A genuine Hypervolt massage gun will have the branding “Hypervolt” and “Hyperice” printed on the side and back of the product respectively.
 Likewise, a genuine Theragun will have “Theragun” printed on the side.

-Before buying a massage gun, double-check the product photos and stick with trusted retailers like Amazon and DICK’S Sporting Goods.
+When looking for the best massage guns for sale online, be sure to practice due diligence and common sense.
+Before making a purchase, double-check the product photos and stick with trusted retailers like Amazon and DICK’S Sporting Goods.
 Massage gun reviews hosted on retailer websites can also be a reliable indicator.